-Reproductions of the Cleveland Quickie all balsa sheet models
+Reproductions of the Cleveland Quicky all balsa sheet models

-The models in this section represent reproductions of the old Cleveland Quickie series of pre-decorated all balsa models.
+The models in this section represent reproductions of the old Cleveland Quicky series of pre-decorated all balsa models.

 The models shown here along with the plan packages are a best attempt to reproduce the original series in their original form.
 Each plan package includes a scan of the original kit plan if it was available along with some building notes.
 All of the plans are in the Adobe PDF format.
 Each package contains multiple pages that are printed on U.S. legal size paper (8.5" x 14").
 A link is provided with each model description to download the associated plan package.
 WHEN PRINTING MAKE SURE THAT PRINT SCALING HAS BEEN TURNED OFF.

 A description of the method I use to print the parts directly on balsa is provided here.
 Just click on the link.

 NOTE - A very good alternative to printing the parts for these models directly on balsa it to use T-shirt iron-on transfer paper.
 This material comes in 8 1/2" x 11" sheet size and works very well for transferring the drawn parts to balsa.
 A summary of the process for doing this is covered here.
 The major advantage of using this process is any printer can be used.
 To make it a bit easier to use iron-on transfer paper to create the full color parts for these models an alternate parts drawing package is provided.
 This drawing package has been laid out for 8 1/2" x 11" sheet.
 A link to the iron-on transfer package is provided in each model section of this page.